jasonsturges/postgresql-dotnet-core/README.md

 Convert an ASP.NET Core project to use PostgreSQL with Entity Framework.

-This enables developer of ASP.NET Core projects on Mac OS X / macOS or linux targets.
+This enables development of ASP.NET Core projects using [VS Code](https://code.visualstudio.com/) on Mac OS X / macOS or linux targets.

 ![vscode](http://labs.jasonsturges.com/coreclr/postgresql-dotnet-core.png)

+This repository uses a Visual Studio 2017 ASP.NET project scaffold updated to use PostgreSQL.

 ### Installing PostgreSQL on Mac

-Use brew to install PostgreSQL, then launch the service:
+Use [brew](https://brew.sh/) to install PostgreSQL, then launch the service:

     $ brew install postgresql
     $ brew services start postgresql